- Animation Styles

 There’s an old saying: “no single raindrop believes it is to blame for the flood.”
 Fighting climate change is all about lots of people making lots of small changes, rather than one magic solution which does not exist.

-NGO videos are a great way to market your event and build awareness, but it's essential to cater to different perspectives and focus your story.
+NGO Videos or Fundraising Videos are a great way to market your event and build awareness, but it's essential to cater to different perspectives and focus your story.

 Instead of just putting all your eggs in one basket, use an animated video series to tap into the power of micro storytelling.